ross-weir/wallet-ex/ROADMAP.md

 We can add node management later in development (starting/stopping/etc) Also need to consider how to bundle the node with this app, we need to get the node jar as a exe Then maybe use exe as a tuari sidecar?

+use ergo-explorer to get data
+we can build it into a standalone exe with `nexe` and use it to talk to a local node OR talk to the legit deployed ergo explorer so the wallet supports both light and full operating modes